 Damn routine!
 Article in The Economist

 This week I appeared as a guest of the journalist Ramon Oliver in the article Damn routine!
 Repetitive activities affect the motivation of professionals at The Economist.
-In the text, Besides, tabloid sharing with Antonio Pamos, CEO de Facthum Spain, Carlos Herreros, neuroscience expert, and Carmen Lopez, CEO of Business Psychology.
+In the text, In addition, tabloid sharing with Antonio Pamos, CEO of Facthum Spain, Carlos Herreros, neuroscience expert, And Carmen Lopez, CEO of Business Psychology.

 My ideas about the routine are reflected here:

 - I don't think the job is designed to have fun, but to be a stimulating and purpose-built activity.
 There is still a long way to go before companies, Generalizing, have considered these two factors to increase the motivation to work.

 - It would be interesting if professionals could adhere to a system of work similar to that of the Open Innovation, a way to import and export routines and methods from outside companies to constantly improve and innovate

 - To the routine, Paradoxically, it's over it by creating new routines.

 - Against the routine, there is also the possibility of incorporating new method elements, Rotations, alternate face-to-face work with tele-work, changing work equipment, ask for transfers to other departments, to other branches that the organization may have.
 Creativity in power.

 9 hours and 20 Personal Brand minutes to prevent your brand from being managed by others

 If math doesn't fool me, four days at the rate of 2:20daily hours would give us 9 hours and 20 minutes of pills personal brand.
 That's the Personal Online Brand Congress that starts Monday 4 May and ends on Thursday 7 May.
 With morning times in America and afternoon in Spain, this congress is a sequential tour of the three major areas of Personal Branding: Self, Strategy and Visibility.